timthoithi100/yolo/README.md

 - Terraform (for AWS deployment)
 - AWS CLI configured (for Stage 2)
 - Vagrant (for Stage 1)
+- Google Cloud SDK and kubectl (for Kubernetes deployment)

 ### Local Development